investindex/Psychology/README.md

 The second reason is related to your risk tolerance and intended time horizon for a portion of your assets.
 If you have money earmarked for a down payment on a future home, you wouldn't want it fully invested in risky assets while you're touring houses.
 Risk should be reduced as you approach the target date.

 The third reason has many potential origins: you'd like to change your asset allocation after learning more; you realize your portfolio is too risky or not risky enough; you'd like to diversify after losing money due to concentrating too much in certain assets.
 Be conscious of tax implications, but you should be willing to update your portfolio as you gain new information about markets and about yourself.

+There are also many potential reasons why your ability to accept risk can change.
+Perhaps after marrying and combining finances with a long-term partner, you feel able to take more risk in your portfolio because you're a two-income household.
+Or maybe you move to a less secure job because it pays a higher salary, so you reduce your portfolio's risk in case you lose your job in a recession.

 Tax loss harvesting is the conscious use of realized losses to offset realized gains for tax purposes.
 There are misconceptions about its proper use, which are discussed in the [section on taxes](https://github.com/investindex/Taxes#tax-loss-harvesting).